 Despite temporary tensions that arose over the Syrian Civil War, Hamas enjoys a close relationship with the Islamic Republic of Iran and its offshoots, including its Lebanon-based extension Hezbollah.
 Iran provides the Palestinian group with funds, weapons, and military training.

 The United States Department of State designated Hamas as a Foreign Terrorist Organization on October 8, 1997.
 On March 6, 2019, Israel designated the Gaza-based, Hamas-controlled Al-Aqsa TV station as a terrorist entity.
-On August 20, 2019, Paraguay said it had officially recognized the military wing of Palestinian group Hamas and Lebanon's Hezbollah as terrorist organizations.
+On August 20, 2019, Paraguay said it had officially recognized the military wing of the Palestinian group Hamas and Lebanon's Hezbollah as terrorist organizations.